Mid adult woman driving a car with her husband at city

 Determine your down payment

-Your down payment influences the monthly payment for your car, the length of your auto loan term, and how much interest you ultimately owe.
-The more money you manage to put down right away, the lower your monthly payments.
+Your down payment influences the monthly payment for your car, the length of your auto loan term, and how much interest you will owe over the term.
+The amount of money you put down at time of purchase can lower your monthly payments.
 A big down payment could also help you repay your car loan more quickly.
 With a shorter loan term, you may reduce your interest charges.

-Your down payment may vary based on your financial circumstances and the car’s cost.
-However, as a rule of thumb, Experian explains that putting down at least 20% of a new car’s price, and 10% for a used car, is a good idea.
+Your down payment will depend on your personal financial circumstances and the car’s cost.
+However, conventional advice has been to put down at least 20% for a new car and 10% for a used car.

 Consider additional car expenses

-Without careful planning, the costs of a new car could leave a dent in your budget.
-Extra expenses include registration costs, maintenance, car insurance, and gas.
+Without careful planning, the total cost of a new car could leave a dent in your budget.
+Beyond the car price, extra vehicle expenses include registration costs, maintenance, car insurance, and gas.
 Insurance premiums may vary depending on your age, driving record, where you live, and credit score.
-Gas costs may vary based on how much you drive, gas prices, and your car’s fuel efficiency.
+Gas (or electricity) costs may vary based on how much you drive, gas prices, and your car’s fuel efficiency.
 Keep those factors in mind as you save.

 Did you know?